Poisson geometrical aspects of the Tomita-Takesaki modular theory: Coadjoint orbits of the groupoid

-\begin{rem} \normalfont Ending this subsection we compare the results presented in Lemma~\ref{lemma1} and Theorem~\ref{thm:orbit} with the ones obtained in \cite{BR05} and \cite{OR03} for the coadjoint orbits of $U(\M)$ in $\M^+_*$.
+\begin{rem} \normalfont We conclude this subsection by comparing the results presented in Lemma~\ref{lemma1} and Theorem~\ref{thm:orbit} with the ones obtained in \cite{BR05} and \cite{OR03} for the coadjoint orbits of $U(\M)$ in $\M^+_*$.
 For this reason let us consider the subgroupoid $\U(\M)_{\rm unit}\tto\Ll(\M)$ of the groupoid $\U(\M)\tto\Ll(\M)$ defined as follows.
-By definition the partial isometry $u\in \U(\M)$ belongs to $\U(\M)_{\rm unit}$ if and only if it has an extension to the unitary element $U\in U(\M)$ of $\M$.
-For finite $W^*$-algebra $\M$ that extension is always possible, that is, $\U(\M)_{\rm unit}=\U(\M)$.
-(See \cite{Ta02} and \cite{Sakai}.)
-So, for this case the coadjoint orbits of $\U(\M)\tto\Ll(\M)$ are the same as the coadjoint orbits of $U(\M)$ in $\M_*^+$.
-For the infinite $W^*$-algebra $\M$ the coadjoint orbits of $\U(\M)\tto\Ll(\M)$ split into disjoint unions of coadjoint orbits of the unitary group $U(\M)$, as shown in Proposition~\ref{comp} below.
+By definition the partial isometry $u\in \U(\M)$ belongs to $\U(\M)_{\rm unit}$ if and only if it has an extension to a unitary element $U\in U(\M)$ of $\M$.
+For a finite $W^*$-algebra $\M$ that extension is always possible, that is, $\U(\M)_{\rm unit}=\U(\M)$.
+(A $W^*$-algebra $\M$ is \emph{finite} if and only if any two projections in $\M$ are unitary equivalent whenever they are Murray-von Neumann equivalent, see e.g., \cite{Sakai}.
+If this is not the case, then $\M$ is called \emph{infinite}.)

+So, if the $W^*$-algebra $\M$ is finite the coadjoint orbits of $\U(\M)\tto\Ll(\M)$ are the same as the coadjoint orbits of $U(\M)$ in $\M_*^+$.
+For an infinite $W^*$-algebra $\M$ the coadjoint orbits of $\U(\M)\tto\Ll(\M)$ split into disjoint unions of coadjoint orbits of the unitary group ${\rm U}(\M)$, as shown in Proposition~\ref{comp} below.